qctechjunkie/edd-netbilling-gateway-basic/readme.txt

 Netbilling 24 hour call center support
 Accept international transactions from customers worldwide Want More?
-Check out the pro version of Easy Digital Downloads Netbilling Payment Gateway
+Check out the pro version of [Easy Digital Downloads Netbilling Gateway](https://qctechjunkie.com/downloads/edd-netbilling-payment-gateway/)

 = Pro Version Features =
 * No Redirects - Customers stay on the merchants site, no payment forms or redirects